open-telemetry/opentelemetry-specification/specification/api-metrics.md

 An _instrument definition_ describes several properties of the instrument, including its name and its kind.
-The other properties of a metric instrument are optional, including its description, the unit of measurement, and several settings convey additional meaning, such as indicating that it is appropriate to compute a rate over time.
+The other properties of a metric instrument are optional, including a description, the unit of measurement, and several settings that convey additional meaning (e.g., monotonicity).
 An instrument definition is associated with the events that it produces.

 Details about calling conventions for each kind of instrument are covered in the [user-level API specification](api-metrics-user.md).